prometheusresearch/baseline-codebase/src/rex.deploy/README.rst

     If the column exists, but does not match the description, it is converted to match the description when possible.

+    If the column appears before any of the fields in the ``after`` list, the column is moved to the end of the table.

     It is an error if table ``<table_label>`` does not exist.